kermitt2/grobid/Readme.md

 * Taku Kudo for CRF++
 * Hervé Déjean and his colleagues from Xerox Research Centre Europe, for xml2pdf
 * and the other contributors (Dmitry Katsubo, Phil Gooch, Romain Loth, Maud Medves, ...)

-Thank you to Inria, ResearchGate and the EPO for their help and time invested to improve Grobid.

 ## References